knaw-huc/kabara/README.md

 - Kabara (https://github.com/knaw-huc/kabara.git)

 __Preparations:__
-- mvn clean install ResourceSync (add ResourceSync to local maven);
+- mvn clean install ResourceSync (add ResourceSync to local mmeaven);
 - compile Kabara (to a jar if you want to run kabara from a prompt)
 - make sure Timbuctoo and SparQl are running (see their repective manuals)